stevegt/grid-cli/v2/doc/344-market.md

 ### Market Layer

 #### Market Mechanics
-- **Supply/Demand Replcation:** Nodes MAY voluntarily store and offer copies of high-value data based on market pricing or volume.
+- **Supply/Demand Replication:** Nodes MAY voluntarily store and offer copies of high-value data based on market pricing or volume.
 - **Storage Offers:** Nodes advertise their available storage capacity.
 Each offer includes specifics such as price, duration, and conditions.
 - **Bidding:** Nodes in need of storage place bids, proposing terms for storing their data.
 The market matches offers and bids based on compatibility and preferences.
 - **Dynamic Pricing:** Prices for storage and retrieval services are dynamic, influenced by demand, supply, and competition among nodes.